AVirgile/A_Random_ID_generator/README.md

 ## What can it do ?

-By executing this program you will see that he has randomly generate from a Pool of data different informations :
+By executing this program you will see that it has randomly generated from a pool of data different informations :
 * LAST NAME
 * FIRST NAME
 * AGE